Texas Tech University Academy of Mechanical Engineers

 Purpose: To make arrangements for the induction banquet, including the recognition plaques, programs, etc.

-Membership: At least three members, including a staff person from the Mechanical Engineering department and at least one member located in Lubbock.
+Membership: At least three members, including a staff person from the Department of Mechanical Engineering and at least one member located in Lubbock.

 - Membership Committee